j3soon/tbparse/docs/pages/contributing.rst

 documentation, fix bugs, write tests, or implement `help wanted <https://github.com/j3soon/tbparse/labels/help%20wanted>`_ feature requests.
-For large changes, please open an `issue`_ to make sure the changes fit with out road map before implementing it.
+For large changes, please open an `issue`_ to make sure the changes fit with our road map before implementing it.
 When you're done, please open a `pull request`_ so that we can review and merge your code.